Arona74/AronaLayers-gen/README.md

 1. Install Fabric Loader and Fabric API for your Minecraft version (see the table above)
 2. Install Conquest Reforged **or** VanillaLayerPlus
 3. Optionally install ReTerraForged or Tellus — vanilla worldgen works without either
+4. Optional but strongly recommended, install my [AronaLayers-extras mod](https://github.com/Arona74/AronaLayers-extras) for plant visual offset and few layer mechanics
-4. Place the mod JAR for your Minecraft version in your mods folder
+5. Place the mod JAR for your Minecraft version in your mods folder
-5. Launch once to generate config files in `config/aronalayersgen/`
+6. Launch once to generate config files in `config/aronalayersgen/`

 ### NBT Trees (Conquest Reforged only)